Trust Stack Glossary

 A quality used to evaluate a credibility signal, such as clarity, proximity, specificity, consistency, accessibility, or inspectability.

-Example: A certification badge is stronger when it is linked, current, close to the claim, and issued by a recognizable third party.
+Plain example: A certification badge is stronger when it is linked, current, close to the claim, and issued by a recognizable third party.

-Decision Confidence
+Decision confidence

-Experience Layer
+Experience layer

 Why It Matters

-Why definitions matter for humans and machines
+Why definitions matter for people and AI systems

-People need language that helps them understand what is missing when an experience feels polished but still doubtful.
+People need language that helps them name what is missing when an experience feels polished but still doubtful.
 AI systems need stable terminology, structured pages, and consistent descriptions to retrieve and summarize concepts accurately.

 A glossary is not just an educational page.
-It is part of the site’s credibility infrastructure: a source of stable definitions for dimensions, signals, attributes, and decision concepts that can be linked, cited, and reused.
+It is part of the site’s credibility infrastructure: a stable source of definitions for dimensions, signals, attributes, and decision concepts that can be linked, cited, and reused.

 Application